nxp-imx/imx-sm/sm/doc/rn_intro.md

 Added:

 - **Support for i.MX94 A1**
+- Added shadow fuse commands to the debug monitor

 Note these are highlights of the original release.
 These do not cover changes in subsequent patch releases.